mmmmmm44/VTuber-Python-Unity/README.md

     --connect                            connect to the unity character

     --port PORT                          specify the port of the connection to unity.
 Have to be the same as in Unity.

-    --cam CAM                            specify the camera number to use if you have multiple cameras connected to the computer
+    --cam CAM                            specify the camera number to use if you have multiple cameras connected
+                                         to the computer.
+                                         (for cv2.VideoCapture(CAM))

     --debug                              show the raw values of the detection in the terminal

+## Examples

+Connecting to the Unity Project with default port, showing the sent data.

+    python main.py --connect --debug

+Connecting to the Unity Project with custom port (e.g. 5077), showing the sent data.

+    python main.py --connect --debug --port 5077

 ## Development Environment
 * Python 3.8.5